Mindii/Archive-OLPY/README.md

 Change path to your browser location.

-Create shortcut on desktop and from properties change srotcut key to what you like.
+Create shortcut on desktop and from properties change shortcut key to what you like.